rishabh-shar/US-census-income-report/README.md

 I have done some feature engineering and data visualisation to make a better sense of the data and for making a better input for the model.

 # Conclusion
-Logistic Regression gives the best outcome with an accuracy of 84% in predicting the outcome.
+Logistic Regression gives the best outcome with an accuracy of nearly 84% in predicting the outcome.